 Video quality: If the quality of a video is considered too poor to be judged, the judge has the right to refuse judging it.

 Refunds will not be made except in exceptional circumstances at the discretion of the management.
 Such cases will be dealt with on an individual basis.

-Late entries: The closing date for each entry is the 10th of the month and the video for the competition is the 26th of the month.
+Late entries: The closing date for each entry is the 7th of the month and the video for the competition is the 25th of the month.
+(Check the entries posted to make sure that your entry is listed.)
 After this time entries and videos cannot be received and no refunds will be made.

 Salutes should be made with reins and whip (if carried) in one hand and the free hand lowered to the rider’s side and the rider should nod their head.

 Trot sitting or rising (or a mixture of both) may be ridden in all British Dressage tests up to and including Elementary and all Pony Club tests.
 Rising trot is allowed at Medium level from both medium and extended trot.
 Sitting trot should be ridden in FEI unless stated otherwise on the test sheet.

 Errors: When a competitor makes an error of course – takes the wrong turn, omits a movement, etc. 2 marks will be deducted.
 If the movement is not performed then a mark equal to the average of the collectives marks is given as well as deducting 2 for the error.
 If the competitor makes an error of test – trots rising instead of sitting or at the salute does not take the reins in one hand – he must be penalised for error.
 If 3 errors of course are made the competitor will be eliminated.
 Also, see Principles of Dressage for further definitions of paces and movements.

 What you’ll need